hda-technical/dancebooks/transcriptions/[1824, uk] Thomas Wilson - Danciad.md

 >
 > A license, unto which they all agree".
 >
-> 'Tis likewise requisite to mention here,
+> It is likewise requisite to mention here,
 >
 > The license then will only last one year;
 >